LGBTQ themes in video games: Depictions of LGBTQ characters

-Comical gender confusion

-A common method of introducing LGBT characters is to reveal their sexual orientation through gender inversion.
-A male character's homosexuality is often indicated by making him a sissy character with effeminate or flamboyant mannerisms, dress, and speech.
-The underlying assumption is that homosexuals are also frequently transgender and, therefore, possess mannerisms stereotypical of the opposite sex.
-This technique has been widely used in Hollywood movies (to circumvent the Production Code's ban on "sexual perversion"), as well as in Vaudeville.
-Although mainly used in video games for its comedic value, gender confusion has also been used as a tool to offer social commentary about sexism or homophobia.
-The censorship codes of Nintendo and Sega limited the usage of gender inversion to exclusion of cross-dressing until 1994.

 Transgender characters in video games

 Capcom created Final Fight for the arcade in 1989.
 The game involved players choosing among three fighters on a quest to save the mayor's daughter, who was kidnapped by a criminal gang known as Mad Gear.
 In 1990, Capcom presented Nintendo with a version of the game for the 16-bit Super Nintendo Entertainment System (SNES).
 According to David Sheff's book Game Over, Nintendo stated that Capcom could not put a female enemy in a video game published for the SNES, as that violated Nintendo's ban on violence against women.
 Capcom countered that there were no female enemies in the game, revealing that the female characters Roxy and Poison were transsexuals.
 The characters were nevertheless removed from the international versions of the SNES port (the Japanese Super Famicom version retained the characters).
 However, in 1993, Sega obtained the rights to release the game for their Sega CD.
 In a sign of Sega's more liberal policies, Poison and Roxy could remain in the international versions, but with less-provocative clothing, and there could be no indication of their transgender status.
 (Sega of America later removed a homosexual boss and unlockable playable character called Ash from the international versions of Streets of Rage 3.)